harvard-lil/h2o/README.md

 `css/`.
 WhiteNoise serves that directory, so a running container can answer for every static URL the app renders.

+### Stored files

+Uploaded images, and the intermediate files exports pass through, go to the `s3` service.
+It keeps objects as plain files in the `s3_data` Docker volume: each bucket (`h2o.images`, `h2o.exports`, `h2o.pdf_exports`) is a directory under `/data`, and each object is a file at its key's path.
+To look at them:

+    $ docker compose exec s3 ls -R /data/h2o.images
+    $ docker compose cp s3:/data/h2o.images ./h2o-images-copy

+Read files this way, but add or change them through the app or an S3 client.
+The gateway keeps each object's ETag and content type in extended file attributes, which files written directly into the volume lack.

 ### Stop

 When you are finished, spin down Docker containers by running: